 The global economy is constantly shifting, and with it come new challenges for countries to stay competitive.
-One of these challenges is reducing trade deficits, which can be done through a variety of methods.
-By reducing trade deficits, countries can improve their global competitiveness, create more economic opportunities, and foster a healthier economic environment.
+One of these challenges is reducing trade deficits and strengthening export performance, which can be achieved through a variety of methods.
+By reducing trade deficits and strengthening export performance, countries can improve their global competitiveness, create more economic opportunities, and foster a healthier economic environment.
 In this article, we will explore what a trade deficit is and how it can be reduced.
 We will also look at the benefits of reducing trade deficits and the different methods available to do so.

 Through this information, countries can better understand how to improve their global competitiveness and diversify their economy.

 Trade deficitsoccur when a country imports more goods than it exports.
 This can have a negative impact on a nation’s economic performance and global competitiveness.
 Trade deficits can result from a variety of factors, such as low demand for a country’s exports, unfair trade practices by other countries, unfavorable exchange rates, or high costs of production at home.
 Understanding how reducing trade deficits can lead to improved global competitiveness is key to diversifying an economy.

 For example, some countries with large trade deficits, such as the United States and China, are feeling the effects of their trade deficits on their economies and global competitiveness.
 The U.S. trade deficit has been steadily increasing since 2000, and in 2018 it reached its highest level since 2008.
 This means that the U.S. is importing more goods than it is exporting, and this has had a negative effect on economic growth and job creation.